technomancy/leiningen/CONTRIBUTING.md

 and `doc/PLUGINS.md` for more details on how Leiningen's codebase is structured.

+Try to be aware of the conventions in the existing code, except the one where we don't write tests.
+Make a reasonable attempt to avoid lines longer than 80 columns or function bodies longer than 20 lines.
+Don't use `when` unless it's for side-effects.
+Don't introduce new protocols.
+Use `^:internal` metadata to mark vars which can't be private but shouldn't be considered part of the public API.

 ## Bootstrapping

 You don't need to "build" Leiningen per se, but when you're developing on a